Tapir-Elithril/Notebook/docs/sp25/db/note.md

 store record *i* starting from byte *n * (i-1)*,where *n* is the size of each record
 Delete of record *i*:

-- move records i+1,...,n to i,...,n-1
+- 法1:move records i+1,...,n to i,...,n-1
-- move record n to i
+- 法2:move record n to i
-- do not remove records,but link all free records on a free list
+- 法3:do not remove records,but link all free records on a free list
 ![alt text](image-33.png)
 #### Variable-length record
 variable length for one or more fields(varchar);null-value